 Welcome to CRAFT.

-Submissions for CRAFT Flash Creative Nonfiction are open year-round and offer payment of $100 for accepted original work.
-This category is for essays and standalone excerpts fewer than 1,000 words.
-See our Creative Nonfiction category for essays between 1,000 and 6,000 words.
+Submissions for flash creative nonfiction are open year-round and offer payment of $100 for accepted original work.
+This free category is for essays and standalone excerpts fewer than 1,000 words.
+See our longform creative nonfiction category for essays between 1,000 and 6,000 words.

 As we have always done with our fiction, each published work of creative nonfiction will include an author’s note and an editorial introduction that both focus on the craft of the piece.
 We review literary nonfiction, but are open to a variety of styles—our only requirement is that you show excellence in your craft.